QuiltMC/enigma/enigma-server/docs/protocol.md

 1. Client A validates the name and updates the mapping client-side to give the impression there is no latency >:)
 2. Client A sends an entry change packet to the server, notifying it of the change.
 3. The server assesses the validity of the change.
-If it is invalid for whatever reason (e.g. the mapping was locked or the name contains invalid characters), then the server sends an appropriate packet back to client A to revert the change, with `sync_id` set to 0.
+If it is invalid for whatever reason (e.g. the mapping was locked or the name contains invalid characters), then the server sends an appropriate packet back to client A to reset the mapping back to the same state as the server, with `sync_id` set to 0.
 The server will ignore any `ConfirmChangeC2S` packets it receives in response to this.
 4. If the change was valid, the server will lock all clients except client A from being able to modify this mapping, and then send an appropriate packet to all clients except client A notifying them of this change.
 The `sync_id` will be a unique non-zero value identifying this change.